Parcel Services Shipping within Canada

 Size and weight - Prepaid products

-Value Packs are available for Xpresspost service, it includes a discount (sold in bundles of four), and are only available at post offices in Standard and Letter size.
+Value Packs are available for Xpresspost service, it includes a discount (sold in bundles of four), and are available in Standard and Letter size.

 How we define “Regional” and “National”

 Regional: For use between points within the same region (e.g.: Vancouver to Winnipeg).

 National: For use between regions within Canada (e.g.: Vancouver to Halifax).

 Acceptable proofs of payment and methods of payment for consumers and Solutions for small business customers using Parcel Services Shipping within Canada.
 Some restrictions or conditions may apply.

 For more information, see Paying For Your Mailing.

 Delivery standards are the number of business days Canada Post is committed to delivering an item, although delivery can take place earlier.
 On-Time Delivery standards are guaranteed for certain services.
 An overview of the Parcel Services Shipping within Canada delivery standards is as follows: